THE

 ‘Phishing’ is when criminals use scam emails, text messages or phone calls to trick their victims.
 The aim is often to make you visit a website, which may download a virus onto your computer, or steal bank details, get you to transfer money/vouchers or other personal information, like your phone number.

 Cyber criminals may contact you via email, text, phone call or via social media.
 They will often pretend to be someone (or an organisation) you trust.
-It used to be easier to spot scams.
+This could even be pretending to be a member of The Law Corner team.
 They might contain bad spelling or grammar, come from an unusual email address, or feature imagery or design that feels ‘off’.
-But scams are getting smarter and some even fool the experts.
+It used to be easier to spot scams, but scams are getting smarter and some even fool the experts.
+Today, these scammers are highly organised and even hire experts (such as psychologists) to make their campaigns more effective.

 Scammers try to quickly gain your trust or aim to pressure you into acting without thinking using common psychological strategies that can work on anyone not expecting them.
 If a message or call makes you suspicious, stop, break the contact, and consider the language it uses.
 Scams often feature one or more of these tell-tale signs.